SquareBracketAssociates/101-OOP/Chapters/SimpleLan/Simple-LAN-Definition.md

 ## A basic LAN application

-The purpose of this mini project is to define a little network simulator.
+The purpose of this mini-project is to define a little network simulator.
- If you understand well basic object-oriented concepts, you can skip this part of the book even if this is fun to code a little simulator and in particular its less guided extensions.
+ If you understand well basic object-oriented concepts, you can skip this part of the book even if it is fun to code a little simulator and in particular its less guided extensions.

 From an object-oriented point of view, it is really interesting because it shows that objects encapsulate responsibilities and that inheritance is used to define incremental behavior.

 You will define step by step an application that simulates a simple Local Area Network (LAN).
 You will create several classes: `LNPacket`, `LNNode`, `LNWorkstation`, and `LNPrintServer`.
 We start with the simplest version of a LAN.
 In subsequent exercises, we will add new requirements and modify the proposed implementation to take them into account.